 Tourism-related businesses can get funding assistance for Singapore Tourism Board (STB) through BIF.
 Qualified SME’ receive up to 70% costs of projects while non-SMEs are awarded up to 50% fund assistance to improve competitiveness.

 The bottom line is, Singapore is a great place for start-up companies.
-As regional business hub in Asia, the country also offers strict intellectual property rights, good connection to emerging markets, low corporate rates and skilled manpower.
-In terms of financing, there are private and online credit companies offering Singapore loans from legal money lender to business owners.
+As a regional business hub in Asia, the country also offers strict intellectual property rights, good connection to emerging markets, low corporate rates and skilled manpower.
+In terms of financing, there are private and online credit companies offering Singapore loans from a legal money lender to business owners.